MTV Rocks (UK & Ireland): Format and history

 MTV Rocks began broadcasting in widescreen on 6 March 2012.

 In 2018 and 2019, MTV Rocks was temporarily rebranded as VH1 Christmas, which played Christmas-themed music until Boxing Day.
 Unlike MTV Xmas, it also played regular pop/mixed hits until early January.
 VH1 Christmas was formerly aired on VH1 from 2017 and was moved to MTV Rocks due to the former now being an entertainment channel.
 However, during HIV Awareness day, it used the MTV Rocks logo.

 Closure

 This channel, along with its sister channels Club MTV and MTV OMG, was closed on 20 July 2020, with a chart based on the channel's former content moving to/airing on MTV Music.
 The final music video played on the channel was "Don't Look Back in Anger" by Oasis.

+Pluto TV revival

+In May 2023, a rock music video feed under the MTV Rocks name was added to the UK service of Paramount Global streaming platform Pluto TV.
+This followed the 2022 introduction of an MTV Classic-branded stream and other thematic MTV music channels, some seasonal, to the platform.

 European version

 In 2014, MTV Rocks, as well as MTV Hits and MTV Dance, started broadcasting European versions, without commercials or teleshopping and without VH1 Christmas.
 The channels have a Czech license.